O-MO-TE-NA-SHI

 KYUSU

-Kyusu is a traditional Japanese teapot mainly used for brewing green tea.
-The common misconception is that a kyusu always has a side handle.
-However, the word "kyusu" merely means "teapot", even though in common usage kyusu usually does refer to a teapot with a side handle.
+A kyusu is a traditional Japanese teapot primarily used for brewing green tea.
+While there's a common misconception that a kyusu always has a side handle, the word "kyusu" simply means "teapot" in Japanese.
+However, in everyday usage, kyusu typically refers to a teapot with a side handle.

 Second Female